magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/users/management.md

 # User Management

 Managing users within the Connected Spaces Platform (CSP) is vital for effective access control.
-The system allows administrators to create new users, reset passwords, and update display names.
-These actions ensure that only authorized users can access the platform while maintaining a smooth user experience.

-## Overview of User Management in CSP

 In CSP, user management focuses on creating and maintaining user profiles.
-Each profile contains personal information like usernames, email addresses, and display names.
-CSP supports several features to manage these profiles efficiently, such as creating users, resetting passwords, and updating profile information.
-These features ensure a secure and flexible environment for handling user accounts.
+Within the serivices being used, each profile contains personal information like usernames, email addresses, and display names.
+It should be noted that CSP itself will never store any personal user data.

+CSP supports several features to support efficient management of these profiles, such as creating users, resetting passwords, and updating profile information.
+The system is designed to ensure a secure and flexible environment for handling user accounts.

 The login process is at the core of this, ensuring users authenticate themselves before accessing any services or resources.

 ## Importance of User Creation, Password Management, and Updating Profile Information

 Proper user creation is crucial for CSP.
 Each user has a unique profile, which controls access to various parts of the platform.
 Password management, including resetting forgotten or compromised passwords, ensures security.
 Users can easily recover access without involving technical support.
 Additionally, updating profile information, such as the display name, allows for a personalized and organized user experience.

 Together, these aspects make it easier for administrators to manage users and for users to maintain control over their accounts.

 ## Creating a New User

 Creating users in CSP is essential for controlling access and managing user accounts.
 Each user must have a unique profile to access various features of the platform securely.

-User creation enables administrators to define who can log in, what resources they can access, and what actions they are authorized to perform.
+User creation also enables administrators to define who can log in, what resources they can access, and what actions they are authorized to perform.

 ### Why Creating Users is Critical for Access Control in CSP